-Wyoming Department of Environmental Quality has known for several years that Jackson’s Fish Creek and Flat Creeks have, at times, contained more E. coli than is considered safe for swimming and other primary contact recreation.
-The fecal bacteria’s noncompliant concentrations were the cause for “impaired” listings in January of 2020, but no action had been taken to warn users of the potentially harmful bacteria.
+Wyoming Department of Environmental Quality has known for several years that Jackson’s Fish and Flat Creeks have, at times, contained more E. coli than is considered safe for swimming and other primary contact recreation.

 E. coli are bacteria found in the environment, foods, and intestines of people and animals.
 Although most strains of E. coli are harmless, others can make you sick.

 Fish Creek and portions of Flat Creek were listed as impaired waterways in January of 2020 due to elevated E. coli levels which are used as indicators of the presence of fecal material in the water.
 But, no action had been taken to warn users of the potentially harmful fecal bacteria.